Skip to content

 What the Research Actually Says

-Dr Sam Impey — the World Tour nutritionist whose work on periodised nutrition has been adopted by roughly 40% of World Tour teams — has been very clear on this.
+Dr Sam Impey — the Hexis co-founder whose Fuel for the Work Required framework is used by World Tour teams including Ineos Grenadiers, EF Pro Cycling, Tudor Pro Cycling, Q36.5 and Alpecin–Premier Tech — has been very clear on this.
 Chronic fasted training is one of the fastest routes to Relative Energy Deficiency in Sport (RED-S), which causes hormonal disruption, bone density loss, immune suppression, and ironically, metabolic slowdown.

 The fat-burning benefit of fasted rides is real but tiny compared to the downstream costs.
 It's optimising one variable while destroying five others.